parthu-333/Population-vs-Profits/README.md

 python script.py
 ```
 ## 🤝 Contributing
-Glad to see my repo!
+Give a look at my repo!
 Open an issue for suggestion or improvements.